anamvakil/Data-visualization-in-Rstudio/README.md

 ## 2. Creating a Plot

+If we want to create any kind of visualization in RStudio we need to install the ggplot2 library before we go ahead.
+Listing down the functions used in the image below:

+1. ggplot2 is a system for declaratively creating graphics, based on The Grammar of Graphics.
+You provide the data, tell ggplot2 how to map variables to aesthetics, what graphical primitives to use, and it takes care of the details
+2. geom_point:
+The point geom is used to create scatterplots.
+The scatterplot is most useful for displaying the relationship between two continuous variables.

+Note: The definitions were taken from the [website](https://ggplot2.tidyverse.org/)

 ![image](https://github.com/user-attachments/assets/e5f9c068-e106-4743-8d9d-c3ecb9cd61db)

 ![image](https://github.com/user-attachments/assets/4a87a64a-a698-424e-bda1-215d20a456fc)

 ## Exploring different Charts

 Creating bar charts is of great help when we want to make use of filters.
 We can do that by showing each hotel type and market segment in the bar chart by using different colours to represent each segment.
+Listing down the functions with their definitions:

+1. geom_bar:
+The bar geom is used to create bar charts.
+A barplot is used to display the relationship between a numeric and a categorical variable.

+3. facet_wrap:
+facet_wrap() wraps a 1d sequence of panels into 2d.

  ![image](https://github.com/user-attachments/assets/25d482e8-7724-400c-9cf5-e0748a91dbf8)